 If I’m being honest, my forever favourite candidate from the BBC Apprentice 2018 was tree surgeon Tom Bunday: quiet, reassuring and still sightly terrifying, he looked like the kind of dude you would appoint to sort things out with your landlord.

-As today I interview her about Sian Marie, the online swimwear business she owns with Lord Sugar, she confirms herself as a credible and strong business owner who knows her industry inside out and is madly passionate about affordable luxury swimwear.
+As today I interview her about Sian Marie, the online swimwear business she owns with Lord Sugar, she confirms herself as a credible and strong business owner who knows the fashion industry inside out and is madly passionate about affordable luxury swimwear.

-No problems!
+No problem!
 And you thank you for calling!

 Ouhhhh…. my dream job… that’s tricky.
 I don’t know if I had a dream job… I think that when I was younger I just wanted to do something fun and that I enjoyed.
 I just wanted to be successful, really… boredom is terrible for a child… I just wanted – to know… I had a look at my parents and I wanted to be an adult like them.
 So, I didn’t have a particular dream job that I wanted to do… I just wanted to be successful.

-At some point in your audition you said that you were playing football and that you were “really really good at it”, so why did you stop?
+At some point in your audition you said that you were playing football and that you were “really really good at it”; why did you stop?

 Why did you get so passionate about swimwear?
-I mean, you don’t come from a warm country such as Spain or Italy when you’ve got sunny beaches all around you…
+I mean, you don’t come from a warm country like Spain or Italy when you’ve got sunny beaches all around you…

 What was your plan B if you didn’t win The Apprentice?

 If I had not won, I would have continued doing what I’m doing now, I would have just – you know – worked my way up to looking for an investor hopefully… but there wouldn’t have been a plan B any different from what I’m doing now.